altocodenl/TODIS/readme.md

 Data itself is simple and can be directly seen.
 By using data to understand and make a DIS, we can find the simplest possible expression of the system that will get the job done.

 This is the central thesis of this treatise.
 We'll explore now how to make this a reality through five practical concepts, fancily called *pillars*.
-Each pillar removes an obstacle to seeing the data flowing through an information system.
+Each pillar removes an obstacle to seeing the data flowing through a data system.

 ## The five pillars